Autism Terminology

 Burnout

-Existing in a world not built with the needs and abilities of Autistic people in mind can be challenging to navigate, and without the necessary support available, can become stressful.
-When this experience of stress is chronic, it can lead to feelings of ‘burnout’, characterized by long-lasting feelings of exhaustion, and reduced functioning capacity.
+Existing in a world not built with the needs and abilities of Autistic people in mind can be challenging to navigate.
+Without the necessary support available, it can become stressful.
+When this experience of stress is chronic, it can lead to feelings of ‘burnout’, characterized by long-lasting feelings of exhaustion and reduced functioning capacity.

 Illustrator and content creator Ella Willis shared this TikTok describing some signs they experience when they’re in burnout: